schwanbeck/YSMR/README.md

 	+ Accepts 'True' or 'False'.

 ##### ADVANCED VIDEO SETTINGS
-+ use default extensions (.avi, .mp4, .mov) : True
-	+ When set to true and display settings: 'select files' is set to True, files ending in .avi, .mp4, and .mov will also be selected in addition to the file ending specified under basic recording settings: 'video extension'.
-	+ Accepts 'True' or 'False'.
 + include luminosity in tracking calculation : False
 	+ When set to True, in addition to the x- and y-position of the bacteria, luminosity will be used as an additional dimension during tracking.